MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/monitor-folder.md

 ## Configuring the Monitor Folder Activity
  Before you configure the Monitor Folder activity, you need to determine the following:

-- The folder name you are monitoring.
+- The folder name you're monitoring.

 - What condition invokes the runbooks.